MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 For many organizations, the [Azure landing zones](./index.md) conceptual architecture represents the destination in their cloud adoption journey.
 Landing zones describe how you can build an Azure environment with multiple subscriptions.
 A landing zone accounts for scale, security, governance, networking, and identity.
 It's based on feedback and lessons learned from many customers.

 > [!TIP]
 > It can be helpful to think about Azure landing zones as being related to a city plan.
 The architectures of the specific workloads deployed into a landing zone are like the plans for buildings in the city.
-For example water, gas, electricity, and transport links are all required before any buildings are constructed.
-The same applies for Azure, where Azure Landing Zones (Management Groups, Azure Policies, Subscriptions, RBAC, and so forth) are required before any workloads can be deployed in a production manner.
+For example, water, gas, electricity, and transport links are all required before any buildings are constructed.
+The same applies for Azure.
+The components of Azure landing zones, including management groups, policies subscriptions, and role-based access control (RBAC), are all required before any production workloads can be deployed.

 As an Independent Software Vendor (ISV) building and operating your solution on Azure, you should refer to the following resources: